googoogajoob/yii-word-frequency/README.md

 @link http://www.yiiframework.com/extension/yiitagcloud

-This class can take input from several types of text sources and provides various means of filtering thier content (i.e inclusion or exclusion in the final list) as well as some basic manipulation of the data.
+This class can take input from several types of text sources and provides various means of filtering their content (i.e inclusion or exclusion in the final list) as well as some basic manipulation of the data.

 ###Possible Sources